KQM-git/TCL/docs/characters/cryo/ganyu.md

 **Notes**

 * Dew-Drinker's Cryo RES down will apply to the **Bloom** if the enemy is hit by the **Frostflake Arrow**.
+* The RES shred persists for its full duration even when this character leaves party.
+Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>